 Fiber, protein, and vital fats all contribute to oats status as a nutrition powerhouse which helps keep muscles and joints healthy.
 Protein content in oats typically ranges between 11-15%, making porridge a good source of protein (11.1g per 100g).
 Oats are the ideal foundation for a protein-rich meal since they pair well with other plant-based sources of protein, such as peanut butter, chia seeds, flaxseed, chopped nuts, even a scoop of protein powder.

 This tasty and hearty tofu scramble is reminiscent of the texture of cheesy scrambled eggs, and one serving provides you with 24 grams of protein.
 Scrambled tofu can be eaten on its own or spread on toast and topped with minced parsley.
 You can make it your own by adding spices like onion powder or garlic powder, and serve it as part of a vegan breakfast alongside fresh fruit, vegan bacon, or vegan sausage.

-Vegetable omelet made with besan and all-purpose flour is a simple and satisfying vegetarian alternative to the traditional omelet made with eggs.
-Those who are vegetarian or strongly dislike eggs will appreciate a veggie omelet.
-The eggless omelet recipe is closer to the actual egg omelet recipe.
+Vegetable omlet made with besan and all-purpose flour is a simple and satisfying vegetarian alternative to the traditional omlet made with eggs.
+Those who are vegetarian or strongly dislike eggs will appreciate a veggie omlet.
+The eggless omlet recipe is closer to the actual egg omlet recipe.
 Additionally, the preparation of the dish is very similar to that of a standard omelet recipe.